-The purpose of this Standard is to establish minimum requirements for materials, design, construction, and performance of drinking water treatment units that are designed to reduce specific aesthetic-related contaminants in public or private water supplies.
-This Standard specifies the minimum product literature and labeling information that a manufacturer must supply to authorized representatives and system owners.
-Lastly, the Standard provides minimum service-related obligations that the manufacturer must extend to system owners.
+The purpose of this standard is to establish minimum requirements for materials, design, construction, and performance of drinking water treatment units that are designed to reduce specific aesthetic-related contaminants in public or private water supplies.
+This standard specifies the minimum product literature and labeling information that a manufacturer must supply to authorized representatives and system owners.
+Lastly, this standard provides minimum service-related obligations that the manufacturer must extend to system owners.

-This edition of the Standard contains the following revisions:
+This edition of the standard contains the following revisions: